Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Introduction

-To cope with this challenge, we explicitly model the \textit{MG-specific} and \textit{MG-common} strategic knowledge.
-In unseen games, although the optimal game-specific knowledge that leads to optimal policies is unobtainable, the common strategic knowledge and various strategic modes can still be captured during training by imposing \textit{knowledge variations}, \ie, the \textit{suboptimal} game-specific knowledge.
-By learning to make the smartest decisions under multiple \textit{imagined} variations instead of only fitting the best response, the strategic knowledge is learned in an unsupervised manner and agents can effectively generalize to novel MGs.
+To cope with this generalization challenge, our solution involves modeling the \textit{game-specific} and \textit{game-common} strategic knowledge.
+In unseen games, although the optimal game-specific knowledge that leads to optimal policies is unobtainable, the game-common knowledge and various strategic modes can be captured during training by imposing \textit{knowledge variations}, \ie, the \textit{suboptimal} game-specific knowledge.
+Instead of only fitting the best response, learning to make decisions under multiple knowledge variations plays the role of augmenting the training games.
+As a result, the strategic knowledge is learned in an unsupervised manner and agents can effectively generalize to novel MGs.

-Since games induced by varying populations possess distinct optimal policy behaviors characterized by different (egocentric) strategic relationships, we model the game-specific knowledge as such relationship.
-For example, the optimal game-specific knowledge for PacMan agents in a ghost-dominant game is to focus on ghost agents for survival.
-However, this leads to PacMan agents that are unaware of eating more food if evaluated in other games, \eg, a PacMan-dominant game.
-By additionally impelling the PacMan to pay more attention to other competing PacMan, although the resulting policy may be suboptimal in the training ghost-dominant game, the common knowledge can be learned, which involves eluding ghosts while moving towards food that is with less competition.